tunnckoCore/mukla/README.md

 **[back to top](#readme)**

+## Related
+- [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [core-assert](https://www.npmjs.com/package/core-assert): Node.js `assert` as a standalone module | [homepage](https://github.com/sindresorhus/core-assert#readme "Node.js `assert` as a standalone module")
+- [each-promise](https://www.npmjs.com/package/each-promise): Iterate over promises, promise-returning or async/await functions in series or parallel.
+Support… [more](https://github.com/tunnckocore/each-promise#readme) | [homepage](https://github.com/tunnckocore/each-promise#readme "Iterate over promises, promise-returning or async/await functions in series or parallel.
+Support settle (fail-fast), concurrency (limiting) and hooks system (start, beforeEach, afterEach, finish)")
+- [gruu](https://www.npmjs.com/package/gruu): Modern, small and powerful testing with TAP output and support for async/await… [more](https://github.com/tunnckocore/gruu#readme) | [homepage](https://github.com/tunnckocore/gruu#readme "Modern, small and powerful testing with TAP output and support for async/await, promises, callbacks, streams and observables, built on [always-done][].")
+- [minibase-is-registered](https://www.npmjs.com/package/minibase-is-registered): Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application… [more](https://github.com/node-minibase/minibase-is-registered#readme) | [homepage](https://github.com/node-minibase/minibase-is-registered#readme "Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and returns true or false if named plugin is already registered on the instance.")
+- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with small units called plugins.
+Works well with most of the already existing [base][] plugins.")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/mukla/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.